open-make/openmakewebsite/content/blog/2023-03-10-libre-solar/index.en.md

 we make an iteration of the documents and republish the documentation.
 If we see that there is something missing within the documentation, we redevelop the documentation and publish it.
 But it's not explicitly a publication about the issues.
 We're thinking about a blog.
-If you have a blog post, you can say here is something we made.
+If you have a blog post, you can say: 'here is something we made'.
 It's a little bit like issue tracking using GitHub.
 While we were in a replication workshop, we didn't write down the issues.
 We just make an iteration of the documentation. {{< /expand >}}